-What is currently placed at your front door that welcomes your family and friends?
+Think about what you currently have at your front door that welcomes your family and friends.
 Does it reflect your personality and style?
-How often do you update this space?

-Layered doormats is a trend that is here to stay and is a great decorative idea that adds a bit of style to your front porch, big or small.
-We’ve seen this used by many interior designers to create a space of interest and depth, and I personally love what it means for fall decorating.
+Layered doormats are a trend that’s here to stay and is a fabulous decorative idea that adds style to your front porch, big or small.
+We’ve seen this used by many interior designers to create a space of interest, depth, and my personal favorite, the layered look.

 This post contains affiliate links.